Joshfairhead/Obsidian/Omnicient/Computer Sci/JavaScript.md

 	1. If the 2 operands are numbers, then `+` will perform an **addition**.
 For example: `1 + 3` will result in `4` (addition).
 	2. If one of the 2 operands is a string, then `+` will perform a **concatenation**.
 For example: `"abc" + "def"` will result in `"abcdef"` (concatenation).

+#### Template strings
+It's also possible to define strings with the **backtick character**, which is this character: ** Pay close attention to this character, it's not a single quote.
+It is called the backtick character.